tenosiswono/PokeGrinder/README.md

 1. Hunting
 - Encounter then use a ball depending on the rarity of the Pokemon.
 - Stops if a captcha appears then continue after the captcha has been solved.
-- Logs elapsed time, encounters, catches, captchas solved and eggs hatched.
+- Logs elapsed time, encounters, catches, fishes caught, captchas solved and eggs hatched.

+2. Fishing
+- Sends ball according to the rarity of the fish!
+- Balls for each rarity can be specified in `config.json`.

-2. Captcha Solving
+3. Captcha Solving
 - Solves captchas using AntiCaptcha API.
 - Notifies if unable to solve captcha.
 - If captcha solver disabled, will notify otherwise.
 - Captcha Solver and Notifier can both be toggles on/off.

-3. Auto-Buy Balls
+4. Auto-Buy Balls
 - Automatically buys balls when 0 are left.
 - Can buy custom amounts which can be specified in `config.json`.
+- If you don't want to autobuy a ball just set its amount to 0 in `config.json`.

-4. Handling Eggs
+5. Handling Eggs
 - Automatically hatches and holds eggs.
 - You must be holding an egg before you start grinding if you want the bot to handle eggs.
 - You can hold eggs between the grind and then the bot will handle the rest.

 ## Upcoming Features
-1. Fishing
-2. Auto Release Duplicates
+1. Auto Release Duplicates
-3. Log Pokecoins earned
+2. Log Pokecoins earned
-4. Suspicion Avoidance Features
+3. Suspicion Avoidance Features

 ## Installating